A cultural pioneer and art collector — uncover the life of the Stuart monarch who commissioned the Queen's House in Greenwich

 However, James and Anne did go on to have six other children, many of whom died in childhood.
 Of these seven children, only two, Charles and Elizabeth survived to adulthood.

-The death of Prince Henry just days before his 19th birthday meant that Charles became the eldest prince, and heir to the throne.
+In 1612, Prince Henry died from suspected typhoid fever, just days before his 19th birthday.
+This meant that Charles became the eldest prince and heir to the throne.

 He would go on to become King Charles I. His wife, Henrietta Maria, would oversee the completion of the Queen’s House.